 With Qualtrics Video Feedback, you can bring insights to life through the power of video and leverage:

-- Topic and sentiment analysis: Surface exactly how respondents feel and why they feel that way with sentence-level topic and sentiment analysis, driven by AI-powered tools.
+- AI-powered topic and sentiment analysis: Pull out the most significant insights by. uncovering exactly how respondents feel and why they feel that way – all with the power of sentence-level topic and sentiment analysis, powered by AI.

-- Customised auto-generated showreels of video feedback: Video clips are brought together to tell powerful stories that create connections and empathy, and help brands make better business decisions.
+- Customised showreels of video feedback: Video clips can be brought together to tell powerful stories that create connections and empathy, and help brands make better business decisions.

 With Qualtrics Video Feedback, you can go from measuring responses to understanding the story behind every single data point.